JakubMelka/jakubmelka.github.io/index.md

 ## Installation

-Installators are provided for Windows only.
+MSI installator is provided for MS Windows, and zip archive is available with all files to be able to run program without installation.
 For Linux, you must build it on your own (see build information above).
-On Windows platform, it is required to have MS Visual Studio 2019 Redistributable Package installed.
-It can be easily downloaded from Microsoft pages.

 {% include button.html text="Install PDF4QT" link="https://github.com/JakubMelka/PDF4QT/releases" color="#6cbd45" %}